alexalm-mf/pr-agent-mcp/README.md

 ## Acknowledgments

 This project was created as part of the [Hugging Face MCP Course](https://huggingface.co/learn/mcp-course).
-Special thanks to the Hugging Face team for providing excellent educational resources on building Model Context Protocol servers.
+Special thanks to the Hugging Face team for providing excellent educational resources.